What is it?

 We have decided not to separate STEM fields from humanities and social sciences in this context.
 We will revisit this list as needed.

-The OSP has been supported by the The Sloan Foundation, The Hewlett Foundation, The Arcadia Fund, and The Templeton Foundation.
+The OSP has been supported by The Arcadia Fund, The Sloan Foundation, The Hewlett Foundation, and The Templeton Foundation.
 The project also received a Catalyst Grant from Digital Science in 2018.

 In the medium to long term, our goal is to build a Syllabus Commons, in which universities pool syllabi and support the work of the OSP.
 We will try to encourage this pooling by developing deeper curricular analytics and other university-facing services for partnering schools.

-Academic researchers working through their universities can request access to the full dataset.
+Academic researchers working through their universities can request access to the data.